eprothro/perform-later/README.md

 SomeClass::Async.do_work(resource1.id, resource2.id)
 ```

-The class can further decouple from asyncronous implmentation by explicitly defining the serialization behavior within the Async module, instead having it implicitly defined separately by each caller.
+The class can further decouple from asynchronous implmentation by explicitly defining the serialization behavior within the Async module, instead having it implicitly defined separately by each caller.

 ```ruby
 class SomeClass